microsoft/terraform-provider-azuredevops/website/docs/r/workitem.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Work Item.

+* `url` - The URL of the Work Item.

+* `relations` - A `relations` blocks as documented below.

+---

+An `relations` block supports the following:

+* `rel` - The type of relationship.
+For example: `System.LinkTypes.Hierarchy-Reverse` is a parent relationship.
+More details [item link type](https://learn.microsoft.com/en-us/azure/devops/boards/queries/link-type-reference?view=azure-devops#example).

+* `url` - The URL of the Work Item.

 ## Timeouts